 So now you know how to think properly about which bank is safe for fixed deposit in India (2022)?

 Since we are talking about deposits, you should also know that the Deposit Insurance and Credit Guarantee Corporation (DICGC), which is an RBI subsidiary, insures your deposits with all commercial and cooperative banks.
 Yes.
 But not all of your deposits.
 The DICGC will compensate you only up to Rs 5 lac for all your deposits and savings in various accounts in any one bank.
 That’s it.
 This limit was recently enhanced in 2020 Budget from the earlier deposit insurance limit was just Rs 1 lac.

 Now I understand that for many it’s not possible to just stick with these 3 banks.
-You may have your problems or compulsions.
-So few more points to consider:
+You may have problems or compulsions.
+So a few more points to consider:

 - You can also spread money across family members to use the Rs 5 lac insurance angle for each one instead of just one person.

 - Instead of making one large FD, make a few smaller ones.
 You can even make a ladder of fixed deposits maturing at regular intervals to handle reinvestment risk.

 - Nowadays, there is a new option for FD investors where they get a floating interest rate on their FDs.
 I have also written about this flexible FD in detail here – whether floating rate FD is a good investment option for depositors in India or not.